| || |

 [Bob’s letter to Mary follows]

 I know how you feel, I hear the same thing frequently.
-It truly saddens me to see some of the things I read on the web concerning lilies and the extravagant claims some companies make.
-Now Orienpet’s are being marketed as “Trees” by some companies, give me a break.
-According to two Dutch publications I saw recently, Holland is awash with bulbs and they are desperately trying to get growers to cut back on production in order to create a world shortage and drive up the price.
+It truly saddens me to see some of the things I read on the web concerning lilies and the extravagant claims some of the jobber companies make.
+Now Orienpet’s are being marketed as “Trees” by some companies, give me a break!
+According to two Dutch publications I read recently, Holland is awash with bulbs and they are desperately trying to get growers to cut back on production in order to create a world shortage and drive up the price.
 Seems they are taking a lesson from the oil producers.
 With the strong Euro, they have been overproducing for what they can sell in North America and Japan to both the catalogers and the cut flower forcers.

 As you know, we don’t deal in the discount or surplus trade, never have and never will.
 We will always grow our bulbs right here in Washington and Oregon, fresh harvest and delivery only.
 Yes, we could cut costs by relying on Holland’s leftovers every spring, but we see our customers as deserving better than that.
 You know me, I am a purist with my lilies.
-Do you remember many years ago when you came to me at the Seattle show and were dismayed that we were not marking down our bulbs on Sunday like “the other place”.
+Do you remember many years ago at the San Francisco show and were dismayed that we were not marking down our bulbs on Sunday like “the other place”.
 Remember who “the other place” was?
 Remember my reply?
 Whatever I have left is planted back for future propagation.
-Companies that do not propagate their own stock, but buy it from brokers need to discount it or dump it when the season ends.
+Companies that do not propagate their own stock but buy it from brokers need to discount it or dump it when the season ends.
 Claims of being the grower are often stretched as well.
 Just because you have a few of the plants or bulbs you offer in your personal garden, that does not make you a grower.

 We have always felt that if we supply nothing but top quality at a fair price, our customers will always be happy.
 Our bulbs are in ALL of the top botanical gardens.
 The garden writer of all garden writers, Tasha Tudor, said in her most famous book, ‘Tasha Tudor’s Garden, “all of my lilies are from B & D”.
 Martha Stewart has featured us on her TV program and in her magazine.
 Dianna was just flown back to Connecticut by Gingo Leaf Productions to do a spot on lilies for the ‘Cultivating Life’ program for WETA.
 I don’t know if your local PBS station carries the program, but will let you know when it airs.
 Our lilies have even been planted around the Executive Mansion in Washington DC (administrations of both parties) for all to see.
 You don’t reach that level being in the discount market, or by coming up with creative advertising, promising what cannot be delivered.

 While everyone else is hung up on Holland size, we still, as we have always done, sell 3 and 4 year old bulbs from our propagation stock.
 In the case of your Eudoxia, they were all over ½ pound with a few in the 12-14 ounce range after only 3 years.
 I am sorry you did not get one of the REALLY big ones when your order was filled.
-It is an incredible lily.
 There will be some in the 1 to 1.5 pound range this fall if they don’t divide from those that were not dug this past spring.
 The sizes we list are MINIMUM size, not the Dutch graded [maximum] size the catalog and internet Jobbers use.
 In the case of your Eudoxia, it was priced and sold by us as a size 16/18, but we actually shipped bulbs that ran 24cms and up.

 With our love as well,